 In 2020 there were at least 369 unintentional shootings by children, resulting in 142 deaths and 242 injuries nationally.3 These tragedies can be prevented, and safe, proper gun storage is the only solution.

 Did You Know?

-Nearly 40% of all unintentional shooting deaths among children 11-14 years of age occur in the home of a friend.
+Nearly 40% of all unintentional shooting deaths among children 11-14 years of age occur in the home of a friend.4

-Children as young as 3 years old may be strong enough to pull the trigger of a handgun.Three out of four children living in a house with a gun know where the gun is, even when their parents think they don’t know.
+Children as young as 2 years old may be strong enough to pull the trigger of a handgun.6 3 out of 4 children living in a house with a gun know where the gun is, even when their parents think they don’t know.